-The St. Louis Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The St. Louis Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 Kevin Herdler has been involved with the Clean Cities program since its inception in 1993 and assisted in forming Atlanta's Clean Cities program in Georgia.
 In 1998, Herdler relocated to St. Louis and became involved with the St. Louis Regional Clean Cities program.
 In 2000, he was appointed the executive director.

 Herdler has been in the automotive field for 39 years and graduated technical school as a diesel technician.
 He is a veteran of the U.S. Air Force.

 In 2011, Herdler was inducted into the Clean Cities Hall of Fame.

 - Designated: November 18, 1994

 - Population: 2,031,899 (based on 2021 Census estimate)